 Even a seemingly innocent post, like a photograph of you at a birthday party, can be used to question the validity of your injuries.
 It is best to stay off of social media until your injury claim is resolved.

-A Freeport car accident lawyer can take on your case so that you can devote your attention to getting better.
+A car accident lawyer in Freeport can take on your case so that you can devote your attention to getting better.
 At the Law Office of Cohen & Jaffe, LLP, we work tirelessly to help people who get hurt because of the negligence of others.
-You can call us today at (516) 358-6900 for a free consultation.
+You can call us today at (516) 358-6900.